RV Solar Panels: What You Need To Know

-PWM controllers are what come with portable panels, as well as most factory RV solar panel installations, so they will be what we concentrate on here.
+These controllers are what come with portable panels, as well as most factory RV solar panel installations, so they are our focus here.

-A PWM charge controller isn't very efficient in converting the incoming solar energy (sunlight) from the solar panels to be used as available power to the batteries (they are in the range of 75-80% efficient, whereas an MPPT controller is 94-98% efficient).
+A PWM charge controller isn't very efficient in converting the incoming solar energy (sunlight) from the solar panels to be used as available power to the batteries.

-When you are dealing with lower wattage systems, such as a typical portable setup, or most roof top factory installations, living with this inefficiency is a tradeoff to keep the overall price lower by not going with a considerably more expensive MPPT solar controller.
+When you are dealing with lower wattage systems, living with this inefficiency is a tradeoff.
+It keeps the overall price lower by not going with a considerably more expensive MPPT solar controller.

-As RV solar power system sizes (overall wattage) grow, then the inefficiencies of a PWM controller become much more noticeable and MPPT controllers are generally used (as the controller, while more expensive, will be a much smaller percentage of total system cost).
+As RV solar power system sizes (overall wattage) grow, then the inefficiencies of a PWM controller become much more noticeable.Therefore, MPPT controllers are generally used.

 Solar Controller Charge Stages

-A solar controller will have a certain number of charge stages, where a stage is the actual voltage that is being used to charge the RV batteries.
+A solar controller will have a certain number of charge stages.
+A stage is the actual voltage that is being used to charge the batteries.

-There are three basic stages (also known as a 3-stage charger):
+There are three basic stages (A 3-stage charger uses all three):

 - Absorption charge - Once a set voltage is reached (normally in the 14.4 to 14.6-volt range), the charge controller will switch to the absorption stage.
 At this point, the battery is charged to somewhere in the neighborhood of 85% of full charge.
 The solar charge controller will then maintain the absorption voltage (again, typically 14.4 to 14.6 volts) for a set time (1 to 2 hours).
 Both voltage and time period varies depending on the solar controller manufacturer.

-- Float charge - After the absorption charge 'session' is complete, your RVs batteryies are pretty close to fully charged.
-The solar controller will bump down the battery charge voltage to a range of 13.2 to 13.7 volts (each manufacturer is different) and hold this for the duration of the time sunlight is hitting the solar panels.
-This lower charge voltage will ensure that the batteries aren't overcharged and that the battery acid isn't boiled off.
-If there is an excessive load on the batteries and the controller is no longer able to maintain the battery charge level at the float charge point, it may 'kick' back into bulk charge mode, increasing the voltage to the batteries (and bring the batteries back up to fully charged, assuming there is enough solar energy output to do this).
+- Float charge - After the absorption charge 'session' is complete, your batteries are pretty close to fully charged.
+The solar controller will bump down the battery charge voltage to a range of 13.2 to 13.7 volts and hold this for the duration of the time sunlight is hitting the solar panels.
+This lower charge voltage ensures that the batteries aren't overcharged and that the battery acid isn't boiled off.
+If there is an excessive load on the batteries and the controller is no longer able to maintain the battery charge level at the float charge point, it may 'kick' back into bulk charge mode, increasing the voltage to the batteries.
+Also, it brings the batteries back up to fully charged, assuming there is enough solar energy output to do this.

-While the above charge modes are what every PWM solar charge controller has in order to effectively charge batteries, there is another mode called equalization.
+While the above charge modes are what every PWM solar charge controller has in order to effectively charge batteries, there is another mode.
+It's called equalization.

-This used to just be called 'equalizing the batteries' but someone who has a fancy marketing degree decided to call this a fourth charging mode (because 4 is better than 3, right?).
+This used to just be called 'equalizing the batteries' but someone who has a fancy marketing degree decided to call this a fourth charging mode.

 Equalizing mode charges the batteries somewhere in the range of 14.8 to 15.5 volts (manufacturer dependent), which essentially overcharges the batteries causing gassing of the battery cells.

-This serves the purpose of making sure that all cells of a battery bank have the same charge.
+This makes sure that all cells of a battery bank have the same charge.

-Generally, equalization is set to run every 4 weeks, though some controllers will automatically kick into equalization mode if the battery bank voltage drops below a certain level (typically 10 - 12.1 volts which is a wide range, but again different manufacturers have different ideas and they probably all think they are right).
+Generally, equalization is set to run every 4 weeks, though some controllers will automatically kick into equalization mode if the battery bank voltage drops below a certain level.
+This level is typically 10 - 12.1 volts.

 Only flooded wet cell lead-acid batteries should be equalized (unless your AGM or gel lead-acid battery manufacturer says go for it).